oleg-cherednik/reflection-utils/README.md

                                                    int.class, 71);
 ```

-##### Invoke a constructor with exactly three arguments for class with given classname
+##### Invoke a constructor with exactly three arguments for class with a given class name

 ```java
 Person person = ConstructorUtils.invokeConstructor(canonicalName,